-Comsearch, a telecommunications consulting firm, conducted a review of Federal Communications Commission (FCC) license data and compiled a list of AM radio stations within approximately 30 kilometers (18.6 miles) of the proposed Facility (Appendix 20-A).
-A total of six stations were identified; however, none were identified within 2 miles of the Facility Site.
-The nearest AM radio station, WAUB out of Auburn, New York, is located north of the Project, and is approximately 9.5 miles from the nearest turbine.
+Comsearch conducted a review of Federal Communications Commission (FCC) license data and compiled a list of AM radio stations within approximately 30 kilometers (18.6 miles) of the proposed Facility (Appendix 20-A).
+A total of 5 stations were identified within the survey area.
+However, no AM radio stations were identified within 2 miles of the Facility Site.
+The nearest AM radio station, WMCR, out of Oneida, New York, is located approximately 8.9 miles north of the proposed Facility.